 Necrotizing periodontal disease is the rarest form of periodontitis but is the most serious form.
 Since it is associated with other diseases, those must be managed as well as periodontal disease.
 Dentists will consult a physician before treatment and then will use antibiotics, root planing, scaling, fungicidal medicines, and medicated mouthwash to treat this disease.

-To express your questions or concerns about the types of periodontal disease and their treatments, contact our dental office, Brooklyn Dentist.
+To express your questions or concerns about the types of periodontal disease and their treatments, contact our dental office, Brooklyn Dental Spa.
 Our Brooklyn dental hygienists are happy to help patients in Crown Heights, Fort Greene, Williamsburg, Park Slope, Clinton Hill, and other neighborhoods in Brooklyn however they can.